Del

 • Be able to determine whether a process is in control or not

-• Assess operational process and quality data in connection with analysis
+• Assess operational process data in connection with analysis

 Teaching method

-Lectures, problem solution, and case studies and exercises in practical application
+Lectures, problem solution, case studies and exercises in practical application

 Qualifications for examination participation

-• Participation in assignments and practical exercises and acceptance of mandatory papers in connection with these.
+• Participation in assignments, practical exercises and acceptance of mandatory papers in connection with these.

 All course work shall be executed and submitted pursuant to guidelines set out by the course manager